cms-opendata-workshop/workshop2021-lesson-advobjects/_episodes/02-muoncorr.md

 ~~~
 {: .language-cpp}

 The first thing `applyCorrections` does is create an RDataFrame from the ROOT-file.
 The RDataFrame can be thought of as an array where the variables from the ROOT-file make up columns.
-We use the RDataFrame function `Define` to add new columns for variables needed to apply the corrections and for the corrected muon properties. `Define` takes as a parameter the name of the new column, a function and a list of RDataFrame columns. `Define` automatically loops over the given columns and performs the given function on each event.
+We use the RDataFrame function `Define` to add new columns for variables needed in applying the corrections and for the corrected values. `Define` takes as a parameter the name of the new column, a function and a list of RDataFrame columns. `Define` automatically loops over the given columns and performs the given function on each event.

+This tutorial produces a plot which shows that the corrections have been applied correctly.
+In the y-axis of the plot we have the invariant mass of μ<sup>+</sup>μ<sup>-</sup>, which is why the events are filtered to muon pairs with opposite charges and the invariant mass is computed.
+After this a few more columns needed for the plot are added.

 ~~~
 int applyCorrections(string filename, string pathToFile, bool isData) {
   // Create dataframe from NanoAOD files ROOT::RDataFrame df("Events", pathToFile);

+  // Select events with exactly two muons auto df_2mu = df.Filter("nMuon == 2", "Events with exactly two muons");

+  // Select events with two muons of opposite charge auto df_os = df_2mu.Filter("Muon_charge[0] != Muon_charge[1]", "Muons with opposite charge");

+  // Compute invariant mass of the dimuon system auto df_mass = df_os.Define("Dimuon_mass", computeInvariantMass, {"Muon_pt", "Muon_eta", "Muon_phi", "Muon_mass"});
 ~~~
 {: .language-cpp}

-The official functions for applying the corrections take as a parameter a TLorentzVector which is a four-vector that describes the muons momentum and energy.
-We add a new column called *TLVectors* for the TLorentzVectors by using `Define` and `createVector`.
+Next step in `applyCorrections` is adding TLorentzVectors.
+The functions for applying the Rochester Corrections take as a parameter a TLorentzVector which is a four-vector that describes the muons momentum and energy.
+We add a new column called *TLVectors* by using `Define` and the `createVector` function which uses muon pt, eta, phi and mass to create the vectors.

 ~~~
 // Create TLorentzVectors